 - 9.5.3.
-You must review each Welfare and Wellbeing Plan that has been approved by Us, and in relation to which You continue to employ Workers: - (a) annually or - (b) if Your circumstances change and that impacts on the approved Welfare and Wellbeing Plan (to ensure Your plan remains fit-for-purpose for Your current operations) or - (c) if directed by Us and, following the review, submit an updated Welfare and Wellbeing Plan to Us for Our approval.
-We may require You to amend the submitted Plan under clause 9.8 of the Deed.
+You must review each Welfare and Wellbeing Plan that has been approved by Us, and in relation to which You continue to employ Workers: - (a) annually; or - (b) if Your circumstances change and that impacts on the approved Welfare and Wellbeing Plan (to ensure Your plan remains fit-for-purpose for Your current operations); or - (c) if directed by Us, and, if changes are required to the Welfare and Wellbeing Plan following the review, submit an updated Welfare and Wellbeing Plan to Us for Our approval.
+We may require You to further amend the submitted Plan under clause 9.8 of the Deed.